 Qorvo is a company that provides innovative radio frequency (RF) solutions that enable connectivity among numerous technologies.
 Among its customers is the United States Department of Defense.
 Qorvo has more than 8,000 employees in 17 countries.
 Its semiconductor plant in Heredia, Costa Rica, was seeking better access to its data.
-With the help of system integrator NV Tecnologías, Qorvo solved its problems with Ignition by Inductive Automation®.
+With the help of Distributor NV Tecnologías, Qorvo solved its problems with Ignition by Inductive Automation®.
 Ignition is an industrial application platform with tools for building solutions in human-machine interface (HMI), supervisory control and data acquisition (SCADA), and the Industrial Internet of Things (IIoT).

 Qorvo uses the SECS/GEM Module for Ignition, which enables Ignition projects and third-party applications to communicate with semiconductor fab equipment.
 The module is an implementation of the GEM standard (SEMI E30-0307), the SECS-II standard (SEMI E5-0712) and the HSMS standard (SEMI E37-0308).

 “Qorvo was trying to poll the data but it was not that easy because it’s a lot of machines,” said Esteban Núñez Varela, general manager at NV Tecnologías.
 “They had to keep a registry in a spreadsheet with every production machine and whether it had downtimes, etc. It was very labor-focused.
 The problem was solved with Ignition’s SECS/GEM Module — because with that, the machines were talking directly to the database.
 It really helped their analysis, improving production and maintenance.”